Boot Waterproofing with Beeswax

 They do not have to look pristine (I think mine have a few paint specks).
 However, be sure to remove any loose dirt from the entire boot.

 If you use a damp cloth to clean the boots, they must be allowed to dry before proceeding.
-Wax must only be applied to boots that are completely dry or it will not adhere properly.
+Beeswax must only be applied to boots that are completely dry or it will not adhere properly.

 Beeswax Waterproofing for Boots